XRPLF/rippled/Builds/Eclipse/README.md

 **Build**

-Just hit build.
+Just hit Project->Build All in Eclipse to let it rip.
 And remember for God's sake to not let it run 16 threads!